sudhang/FoundationsOfCSS/README.md

 - Handouts, codes, and data can be found on the [Github repository of the course](https://github.com/dgarcia-eu/FoundationsOfCSS).
 - Students at TU Graz can access the [course at TU Graz Online]() to get additional information, watch videos, and to participate in the forums and quizzes.

+## Course grading

+The assessment for the course is based on the final group research project (max.
+4 students).
+The project grade is a combination of the presentation (50%) and the written report on the project (50%).
+Extra points can be achieved by delivering two optional exercise solutions: "Division of impact on Twitter" (deadline 10.11.2021) and "Assortativity among Swiss politicians on Twitter" (deadline 12.1.2022).